okdshin/chainer-EWC/README.md

-Implementation of EWC for MNIST
+Implementation of EWC for MNIST by Chainer
 ===

+This is an implementation of EWC introduced in [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796) by Chainer

 - 3 layer NN
 - hidden num = 50